Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

 §1.
 Subject to the general law of contract termination, the fellowship, and therefore the grant agreement, will, as a rule, end upon expiry of a period of two years.

 §2.
-The grant agreement will be immediately terminated by operation of law, without any compensation, if the grant holder is no longer affiliated to a host institution referred to in Article 4 of these regulations, possibly in collaboration with a Flemish or Federal scientific institution, or if the supervisor no longer holds at least one of the positions referred to in Article 10 of these regulations.
+The grant agreement will be immediately terminated by operation of law, without any compensation, if the grant holder is no longer affiliated to a host institution referred to in Article 4 of these regulations, possibly in collaboration with a Flemish or Federal scientific institution, or if the promotor no longer holds at least one of the positions referred to in Article 10 of these regulations.

 §3.
-In such a case, the grant holder has the right to propose, in consultation with the host institution, an alternative supervisor who meets at least one of the relevant criteria set out in Article 10 of these regulations, so as to prevent the agreement from being terminated.
+In such a case, the grant holder has the right to propose, in consultation with the host institution, an alternative promotor who meets at least one of the relevant criteria set out in Article 10 of these regulations, so as to prevent the agreement from being terminated.

 Furthermore, the grant agreement will be terminated by operation of law, without compensation or notice to the researcher, if the latter commits a breach of integrity which immediately and definitively renders any professional collaboration between the Research Foundation - Flanders and the researcher impossible.

 §1.
 As soon as the Research Foundation - Flanders becomes aware of breaches of scientific integrity by one of its researchers, it will hear the researcher.